HireAbo/awesome-interview-questions-5000-jobs/Government and Public Service/Military Service/Army Ranger.md

 Welcome to the Army Ranger Interview Preparation !
 This resource is designed to help you ace your Army Ranger interviews with confidence.

+Government and Public Service encompasses a wide range of jobs and roles dedicated to serving and supporting the needs of the public.
+Among these, Military Service holds a special significance as it involves defending and protecting the nation's interests.
+The Army Rangers play a crucial role within the military, serving as an elite special operations force.
+Recognized for their exceptional physical and mental abilities, Army Rangers are highly trained to conduct missions in diverse environments, such as direct action raids, airfield seizure, reconnaissance, and counterterrorism operations.
+Their dedication, discipline, and unwavering commitment to duty make them an invaluable asset in safeguarding national security and upholding peace.

 ## 🚀 Overview

 Whether you're a seasoned Army Ranger or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Army Ranger interviews to help you prepare and succeed.